tqian/latex-table-using-kable-and-python/README.md

 ## Note:

-[code with all intermediate files/](code with all intermediate files/) contains all the files generated during the table generation process.
+Folder "code with all intermediate files" contains all the files generated during the table generation process.